CosmanAgraz/Sequelize-Tutorial-2021/README.md

 # Sequelize-Tutorial-2021
-Using the JS ORM Sequelzie to create a database, tables, relationships between tables, and inserting records.
+Using the JS ORM Sequelize to create a database, tables, relationships between tables, and inserting records.

 # How to use
 - Download NodeJS, and get npm (node package manager) working on your command line.